 - a.
-Pension scheme contributions benefit (employer's and / or employee's); and / or - b.
-National Insurance contributions benefit (employer's).
+Pension scheme contributions benefit (employer's and / or employee's); - b.
+National Insurance contributions benefit (employer's); and / or - c.
+Lump sum benefit.

 These optional benefits cannot be insured for partners.
 National Insurance contributions and pension scheme contributions are not included within the overall maximum of 80% up to £425,000 per annum of basic income benefit.